Instrument Making Course FAQs

 What are the age requirements for the course?

-The youngest age accepted is 15, however they will need a parental consent form submitted as well as proof of insurance.
-The old age limit is more about cognitive function as there is no limit for this.
+The youngest age accepted is 15 with a parental consent form submitted and proof of insurance.
+There is no age limit for any Heritage Luthier School program.

 Am I allowed to record videos and take photographs?